rail2025/AetherBlackbox/README.md

 ## Notes

-* Works best if you already record your gameplay (for VOD sync)
+* Works best if you already record your gameplay (for VOD sync) Use [OBStoABB](https://github.com/rail2025/PulltoOBS) for vod file naming automation and stitching
 * You can still use the replay without any video

 ---